MS in Psychology, MFT and LPCC

 The student will demonstrate that they:

-- Understand research, theories, key concepts, and professional practices in each area of knowledge and professional practice required by the State of California licensing Board—the Board of Behavioral Sciences.
+Know how experts use research and articulate and use theories, key concepts, and professional practices in each area of knowledge and professional practice required by the State of California licensing Board—the Board of Behavioral Sciences.
 State-required knowledge areas have been grouped into WISR’s required courses, and each WISR MFT and LPCC course has specifically defined learning outcomes that guide and assess student learning progress in developing the required expertise in each area.
 The areas of understanding to be demonstrated include, quite notably:

 a.
 Foundational and contemporary theories and methods of psychotherapy, and marriage, family, couples, and child counseling.